-- (18)(19) Distance education course--Either a seminar or a program that is offered to nonresidence non-residence school students delivered either synchronously or asynchronously to the student via correspondence or other media from a remote site on a self paced schedule, excluding programs using interactive instruction. - (19)(20) Distance education school--A school that offers only distance education courses. - (20)(21) Employment--A graduating or graduate student's employment in the same or substantially similar occupation for which the student was trained. - (21)(22) Good reputation--The possession of honesty and truthfulness, trustworthiness and reliability, and a professional commitment to the educational process and the training or preparing of a person for a field of endeavor in a business, trade, technical, or industrial occupation, as well as the condition of being regarded as possessing such qualities.
-In determining whether a person is of good reputation, the Agency is not limited to the following acts or omissions.
-The Agency may consider similar acts or omissions and rehabilitation efforts in response to prior convictions in making its determination.
-A person may be considered to lack be of good reputation if the person: - (A) has never been convicted of a felony or any other crime that would constitute risk of harm to the school or students as determined by the Agency; - (B) has not been successfully sued for fraud or deceptive trade practices, or breach of contract, within the last 10 years; - (C) ownsdoes not own or administers a school currently in violation of legal requirements, has never-owned or administered a school with repeated violations, orand has never-owned or administered a school that closed with violations including, but not limited to, unpaid refunds or administrative penalties; or - (D) has not knowingly falsified or withheld information from the Agency. - (22)(23) Hearing--An informal, orderly, and readily available proceeding held before an impartial hearing officer.
-A party or hearing representative may present evidence to show that the Agency's determination should be reversed, affirmed, or modified.
+1 2 3 4 5 appe al is perfected as of the postmark date on the envelope containing the al request unless good cause exists for the hearing officer to determine wise.
+If an appeal is delivered by hand or facsimile after 5:00 p.m., the of request shall be the next day.
+6 7 8 9 nonre asyne Distance education courseEither a seminar or a program that is offered to esidence non-residence school students delivered either synchronously or chronously to the student via correspondence or other media from a remote on a self-paced schedule, excluding programs using interactive instruction.
+11 12 13 cours 14 15 16 or su EmploymentA graduating or graduate student's employment in the same bstantially similar occupation for which the student was trained.
+17 18 19 trustv educ Good reputationThe possession of honesty and truthfulness, worthiness and reliability, and a professional commitment to the ational process and the training or preparing of a person for a field of 20 21 avor in a business, trade, technical, or industrial occupation, as well as the ition of being regarded as possessing such qualities.
+In determining 22 her a person is of good reputation, the Agency is not limited to the 23 wing acts or omissions.
+The Agency may consider similar acts or 24 sions and rehabilitation efforts in response to prior convictions in making 25 etermination.
+A person may be is considered to lack be of good reputation if 26 erson: 27 1 28 (A) has never been convicted of a felony or any other crime that would 29 ' ' constitute risk of harm to the school or students as determined by the 30 Agency; 31 32 (B) has not been successfully sued for fraud or deceptive trade practices, or 33 ' / breach of contract, within the last 10 years; 34 • • 35 (C) owns does not own or administers administer a school currently in 36 . , violation of legal requirements, has never owned or administered a 37 school with repeated violations, or and has never owned or administered 38 a school that closed with violations including, but not limited to, unpaid 39 refunds or administrative penalties; or 40 · 41 (D) has not knowingly falsified or withheld information from the Agency.
+42 ' ' 43 (22) (23) H HearingAn informal, orderly, and readily available proceeding held 44 re an impartial hearing of ficer.
+A party or hearing representative may 45 ent evidence to show that the Agency's determination should be reversed, 46 med, or modified.